Cynthia Maro, DVM, CVA, CAC, VMRT

 Megan Mackin, Licensed Veterinary Technician

 Megan Mackin had been a client with her parents and 2 dogs for many years prior to attending the Vet Tech Institute in Pittsburgh to obtain her degree as a Veterinary Technician.
 She joined the Ellwood Animal Hospital in September of 2006 as a staff member and has become proficient in handling hospitalized pet care, anesthetic monitoring and client education.
-Megan has made it her focus to assist in improving the quality of life of our patients, and educate clients in all of the aspects of care that our animal hospitals have to offer.
+Megan has made it her focus to assist in improving the quality of life of our patients, and educating clients in all of the aspects of care that our animal hospitals have to offer.
 Under the direct supervision of Dr. Maro, Megan also performs most of our rehabilitative treatments, including myofascial and hydrotherapy.
 Megan enjoys spending time with her husband, Ian, and their daughter, Rylee.
 They have a Labrador Retriever named Shelby, and 2 cats, Austin and Ketis.

 Pam Russin, MS, Senior Technician